jacobobryant/platypub-biffweb-theme/docs/02-reference/12-production.md

  - See `bb tasks` for a list of other production-related commands, such as `bb prod-dev`.
- - If you need to make changes to the server (e.g. perhaps you need to install an additional package), be sure to update `setup.sh` so you can always easily provision a new server from scratch.
+ - If you need to make changes to the server (e.g. perhaps you need to install an additional package), be sure to update `server-setup.sh` so you can always easily provision a new server from scratch.
  - Biff is organized so you can easily split up your application into a web server(s) and a worker(s), although there are no step-by-step instructions